Academic halls of the University of Oxford: Later

-In 1603 only eight Oxford halls survived, and by 1842 five, as Broadgates, Gloucester and Hart had become colleges.
+In 1552 the vice-chancellor of the university, Owen Oglethorpe, took a census of the membership of the colleges and halls of the university.
+The results for the eight remaining halls were New Inn Hall 49, Hart Hall 45, Broadgates Hall 41, St Alban Hall 38, Magdalen Hall 35, St Mary Hall 23, White Hall 20, and St Edmund Hall 9, a total of 260.
+By 1842 only five Oxford halls survived, as Gloucester College had become Gloucester Hall, but White Hall, Broadgates, Gloucester and Hart halls had become colleges.
 Their principals were chosen by the chancellor of the university, except for St Edmund Hall, where the provost of Queen's College made the appointment.
 In the 19th century the halls were able to offer a less expensive education than the colleges; however this advantage was removed by the admission of unattached students, who could live in lodgings, in 1868 and the opening of Keble in 1870.

 In 1877 Prime Minister Disraeli appointed commissioners under Lord Selborne and later Mountague Bernard to consider and implement reform of the university and its colleges.
 The commissioners came to the view that the four remaining medieval halls were not viable and should merge with colleges on the death or resignation of the incumbent principals.
 In 1881, the commissioners issued University Statutes which provided for St Alban to merge with Merton, St Mary with Oriel, New Inn with Balliol and for a partial merger of St Edmund with Queen's.

 In 1903 only St Edmund Hall remained.
 Principal Edward Moore wished to retire and become a resident canon in Canterbury Cathedral.
 Queen's College proposed an amended statute for complete rather than partial merger, which was rejected by Congregation.
 In 1912 a statute was passed preserving the independence of the hall, which enabled Moore to retire.
 In 1957 St Edmund Hall became a college, keeping its old name as the last surviving academic hall.